MewPurPur/GodSVG/README.md

   <img src="visual/splash.svg" width="480" alt="GodSVG logo">
 </p>

-**GodSVG is an application for creating optimized Scalable Vector Graphics (SVG) files.** It is mainly designed for programmers, allowing them to easily edit individual SVG elements and view the corresponding code in real-time.
-GodSVG is inspired by the need for an SVG editor without abstractions that produces optimized SVG files.
+**GodSVG is an editor for Scalable Vector Graphics (SVG) files.** Unlike other editors, it represents the SVG code directly and doesn't add any metadata.
+GodSVG also lets you to edit the SVG code in real time.
+GodSVG is inspired by the need for an SVG editor without abstractions that produces clean and optimized SVG files.

 ## Features